Astor Library

-The Astor Library was a free public library in the East Village, Manhattan, developed primarily through the collaboration of New York City merchant John Jacob Astor and New England educator and bibliographer Joseph Cogswell.
+The Astor Library was a free public library in the East Village, Manhattan, developed primarily through the collaboration of New York City merchant John Jacob Astor and New England educator and bibliographer Joseph Cogswell and designed by Alexander Saeltzer.
 It was primarily meant as a research library, and its books did not circulate.
 It opened to the public in 1854, and in 1895 consolidated with the Lenox Library and the Tilden Foundation to become the New York Public Library (NYPL).
 During this time, its building was expanded twice, in 1859, and 1881.

 Origins

 In 1836, ill health had obligated Joseph Cogswell to abandon his teaching career and enter the family of Samuel Ward, a New York banker.
 Three of Ward's sons had been pupils at Round Hill School which Cogswell had administered.
 Ward introduced Cogswell to John Jacob Astor, who by then was in his 70s and had been retired for about 10 years.
 As the richest citizen of the United States, German-born Astor was considering what sort of testimonial he should leave to his adopted country.

 Early in January 1838, Astor consulted Cogswell about the use of some $300,000–$400,000, which he intended to leave for public purposes.
 Cogswell urged him to use it for a library, which Astor agreed to.
 A public announcement of Astor's plan for the establishment of a public library appeared in July 1838.
 At that point, the sum named was $350,000, and included a lot of land for the necessary building.

 One immediate consequence of the announcement was that Astor was beset by innumerable requests for money, and Astor decided to change his planned gift from a donation during his lifetime to a bequest in his will.
 By March 1839, Cogswell was asking Astor for money to purchase books at an auction, and Astor inquired whether it might not be possible to put the planning for the library into the hands of others, thus freeing himself from all care and trouble about it.
 Cogswell developed such a strategy, and Astor assented to it on the condition that Cogswell be in charge of buying books.